-20. The General Committee recommends to the General Assembly that the seventysixth session of the Assembly recess on Monday, 13 December 2021, and close on Monday, 12 September 2022 (rule 2 of the rules of procedure and para.
-4 of annex IV to the rules of procedure).

-21. The General Committee also recommends to the General Assembly that, during the main part of the session, the First Committee complete its work by Friday, 12 November, the Special Political and Decolonization Committee (Fourth Committee) by Friday, 12 November, the Second Committee by Wednesday, 24 November, the Third Committee by Friday, 19 November, the Fifth Committee by Friday, 10 December, and the Sixth Committee by Friday, 19 November 2021.3
+- 20. In accordance with rule 1 of the rules of procedure, the seventy-sixth regular session of the General Assembly shall begin on Tuesday, 14 September 2021.3 - 21.
+The General Committee may wish to recommend to the General Assembly that the seventy-sixth session of the Assembly recess on Monday, 13 December 2021, and close on Monday, 12 September 2022 (rule 2 of the rules of procedure and para.
+4 of annex IV to the rules of procedure). - 22.
+The General Committee may also wish to recommend to the General Assembly that, during the main part of the session, the First Committee complete its work by Friday, 12 November, the Special Political and Decolonization Committee (Fourth Committee) by Friday, 12 November, the Second Committee by Wednesday, 24 November, the Third Committee by Thursday, 18 November, the Fifth Committee by Friday, 10 December, and the Sixth Committee by Friday, 19 November 2021.